LAST UPDATED: 22.01.2023

 - And if you’re hiring one of the bigger motorhomes, be mindful of the back-end swinging out if you’re manoeuvring amongst other vehicles, such as in a car park

 In our old van, we have a card stuck on Gav’s sun-visor stating the height, length and width of the vehicle.
 Always handy to know.

 Spaceships offer a short (minimum 3 day) hire option, giving you time to test your driving skills on a mini holiday and get a feel of what it would be like to have your own motorhome.

 You might get the motorhome bug like we have and want to buy one yourself!

-Special offers on motorhome rentals
+Special offers on campervan and motorhome rental

 SPACESHIPS RENTALS SPECIAL OFFERS